ShipStream/openmage-sync/README.md

 Once this extension is installed and the Magento cache has been refreshed you have only three steps:

 1. Configure the plugin in OpenMage/Magento
-2. Create and API Role and API User
+2. Create an API Role and API User
 3. Setup the plugin subscription in ShipStream

+More details for each step are provided below.

 ## Configuration